golang-migrate/migrate/database/postgres/TUTORIAL.md

 ```
 psql -h localhost -U postgres -w -c "create database example;"
 ```
 When using Migrate CLI we need to pass to database URL.
-Let's export it to a variable for convienience:
+Let's export it to a variable for convenience:
 ```
 export POSTGRESQL_URL='postgres://postgres:password@localhost:5432/example?sslmode=disable'
 ```